starling021/rat-n/substrate/README.md

 # About mouse substrate

-    INFO: Mouse Substrate (MPL Substrate) is a package that will be installed on the victim's iOS device after receiving remote control.
-Mouse Substrate allows you to run substrate commands and services on the victim’s remote iOS device.
+    INFO: Mouse Substrate (MPL Substrate) is a package that can be installed on the victim's iOS device after receiving remote control to run substrate commands and services.

 ***